pkduy2006/software2_flight_game/general_idea.md

         * Level 5: 1 rocket will kill 600 enemies.
 - You can use the coins you obtained from killing your enemies.
 - You will be provided a level 1 fighter and an limited amount of gasoline.
-- Choose 40 large airports from Europe.
+- Choose all large airports from Europe.
 - When you arrive at an airport, you have 2 choices:
 	+ Destroy the airport.
     + Land.